archibaldh/archibowl/README.md

 🌐 I'm currently working on a website.
 (You can see my code in my repository titled archibowl-website)

-📧 I'm also currently working on a free and open source email client called Mailflow.
+🎙 I'm also working on a free and open source alternative to virtual assistants, myassistant